SE2-SS25-SpielDesLebens/Backend-SDL/README.md

-# WebSocket Server demo project
+git pull# WebSocket Server demo project

 This repository contains two implementations for WebSocket communication in Java Spring Boot.
 The first implementation utilizes a broker with STOMP protocol in the package `at.aau.serg.websocketserver.websocket.broker`, and the second implementation uses a basic WebSocket handler in the package `at.aau.serg.websocketserver.websocket.handler`.
 Additionally, integration tests have been provided for each implementation.